clarioncbbii/TECH-ED-SD023-Week-01/README.md

   In the stretch goals I did not manage to get the audio to play, though I did get the audiplayer implemented and positioned where I wanted it.
   I also did not manage to get my social media links to spread out on the left side of the footer no matter how much I tweaked it.
   However, I am quite chuffed that I got a back to top button in; smooth scrolling; hover effect; footer with icons and background music in a way.
+  My back to top button also seems to not be working, despite anchoring it to the top of the page; perhaps where I inserted the code is wrong... still unsure!
   I really tried to challenge myself for this first one.

 - If so, what was it that you found difficult about these tasks?